 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.

-There are plenty of houses in Childwall on private lanes.
-We are buying such a property.
-Are there any advantages to purchasing a house on a private road?
+There are a number of houses in Childwall on private roads.
+My partner and I are buying one such house.
+Are there any advantages to purchasing a property on a privately owned road?

-Childwall conveyancing practices will be well versed in conveyancing propertieson private.
-Your conveyancing practitioner should review the title to find any rights or responsibilities.
-It is possible that there is a management company (wholly owned by residents) that residents make annual contributions to maintain the road.
-Where there is one, the road will likely be maintained and look nicer than publicly maintained.
+Childwall conveyancing practices are well versed in dealing homeson unadopted roads.
+Your conveyancing practitioner should investigate title to find any rights or liabilities.
+It is possible that there is a management company (wholly owned by residents) that owners make annual payments to maintain the road.
+If there is one, the road should be maintained and appear nicer than council owned.